What are Natural Terracotta tiles?

 Why Natural Terracotta tile?

-To make pure Natural Terracotta tiles, at Middle Earth Tiles we mould clay into shapes which are then fired at over 1200c in a kiln, with nothing added but water.
+To make pure Natural Terracotta tiles clay is moulded into shapes which are then fired at up to 1350c in a kiln, with nothing added but water.
 The terracotta colour comes naturally from the colours of the clay as well as firing techniques and temperature.

 What are the benefits of Natural Terracotta Tiles?